 These accidents are also common on highways and other multi-lane roads.
 Merging into traffic often requires drivers to move over or allow others into a lane; refusing to do so can cause an accident.
 Similarly, drivers must allow another person to pass them without speeding up or blocking them from re-entering the lane.

 Pedestrians and cyclists are also vulnerable to failure to yield collisions when drivers fail to respect their space.
 A person who injures a pedestrian on the road or sidewalk can be liable for that person’s injuries just as they can be liable for another driver’s injuries.
 A seasoned attorney in East Hartford could review the cause of a failure to yield accident and build a case on behalf of an injured party.

-For a free legal consultation with a failure to yield car accident lawyer serving East Hartford, call 860-471-8333
+For a free legal consultation with a car accident lawyer serving East Hartford, call 860-471-8333

 Filing a Negligence Lawsuit